JuanSu4rez/OverCooked_Unreal/README.md

 food cannot be placed on sink

-only "fryiables" putty can be placed on frying pots
+only "fryiables" (like putty) can be placed on frying pots

 Choppable food, cannot be placed on plates unless is chopped